andino-systems/Andino-X1/src/firmware/counting/README.md

 :Message-ID{counter1,counter2,..}{state1,state2}

 The Message starts with a ':'.
 After that follows a Message-ID.
 This is a modulo HEX Counter from 0..FFFF.
 Then within a '{'  '}' the counter follows.
-The number of counter depends on the Hardware.
+The number of counter depends on the Hardware shields.
 The Counter are HEX encoded and runs from 0 to FFFF (modulo).
 Then again within a '{'  '}' the current state of the inputs follows.
 0-off, 1-on.
-The number depends on the Hardware.
+The number depends on the Hardware shields.
 The Message ends with a CR / LF [0x0d + 0x0a]

 Example
 :0040{0002,0000,000B}{0,0,0}
 :0041{0002,0000,000B}{0,0,0}
 :0042{0004,0000,000C}{0,0,0}